 I am the author of articles and essays on the criminal courts and criminal justice system, published in peer-reviewed academic journals such as Law & Society Review.
 Among the topics I have addressed are plea bargaining, sentencing, and the politics of court delay-reduction programs.
 I have also taught courses on criminal justice at the IIT Chicago Kent College of Law.

 Improving in the subject of English requires attention to critical reading, writing, and research.
-These individual elements are highly interrelated—e.g. it's hard to write an essay about nonfiction material without doing background research.
-For novels, short stories, and poems, it is necessary to do textual analysis to uncover not only the literal but also the symbolic meanings of the work.
+These individual elements are highly interrelated.
+It is hard to write an essay about nonfiction material without doing background research.
+For novels, short stories, and poems, students must analyze the text to uncover both the literal and symbolic meanings of the work.

-I work with high school students in regular, honors, and AP English classes.
-Some students may hit a roadblock with a particular writing or reading assignment, while others may benefit from yearlong tutoring.
-I work with students in both situations, including assigned summer reading.
+I work with high school students primarily in honors and AP English classes.
+Some students may hit a roadblock with a particular assignment, while others will benefit from sustained tutoring on a weekly or intermittent basis.
+I adjust scheduling to meet student needs and parents' desires.

 American Government is a long and detailed narrative about our nation’s political history, structure, institutions, and public policies.
 Having taught American Politics & Government at several colleges and universities, I am able to help students achieve conceptual understandings of the three branches of government and the political process, both in historical perspective and current times.